 Stephanie Whalley checks out the best real ales, proper beers and good, honest brews

-If there’s one thing scousers take dead seriously, it’s their ale.
+If there’s one thing scousers take dead seriously, it’s our ale.
 We’re not talking about sipping a litre of Grey Goose in a crushed velvet booth on Castle Street here - we’re talking about where to enjoy real ales, proper beers and good, honest brews from locals who really know how to treat a grain.

 Our city has a rich history of brewing beer and it all started in 1858 when Mr Robert Cain opened the world-famous Cain’s Brewery.
 What is now home to the Baltic Market and its urban neighbours was once a fully functioning brewery, sold for 3.4 million big ones back in 2002, but sadly shut up shop in 2013 under the buckling weight of debt.